 Zucchini is quite the magical ingredient when it comes to baked goods.
-The moisture from the veggie makes these homemade chocolate brownies so rich, gooey, and delicious.
+The moisture from the green veggie makes baked goods so rich, gooey, and delicious.

-This Dark Chocolate Zucchini Cake is another one that always amazes me because of how the zucchini bakes!
+This Moist Chocolate Zucchini Cake is another one that always amazes me because of how the zucchini bakes!

-When the warm pan of brownies comes out of the oven, you will be shocked at how amazing they look.
+When the warm pan of dark chocolate zucchini brownies come out of the oven, you will be shocked at how amazing they look.
 I know I was blown away at how good they were.

 Of course, the sprinkle of coarse sea salt on top is an absolute must.
 It just adds a little something extra to the dark chocolate goodness.

-- Mix together the coconut oil (or butter) and sugar until it looks like wet sand.
+- Mix together the coconut oil (or butter) and sugar in a mixing bowl until it looks like wet sand.

 - Add the eggs, vanilla, and shredded zucchini and mix again.

-- Slowly add the flour, cocoa, baking powder, salt, and cinnamon until it looks like brownie batter.
+- Slowly add the flour, cocoa, baking powder, salt, and cinnamon and mix until it looks like brownie batter.

 - Sprinkle the top of the brownies with some dark chocolate chips.
 Feel free to add more or less depending on your mood or taste.

 - Cut the zucchini brownies into small squares and add a pinch of sea salt to the top.